- Food should be light, easy to digest and assimilate

 Soak a cup of almonds overnight and peel off the skin the next day.
 Blend together one cup of soaked almonds with 2 cups of water.
 Strain off the almond milk through a muslin or sieve.
 You can drink as it is or add some warming spices such as cinnamon, ginger and cardamom.
 Another idea is to blend almond milk with some soaked dates.
 You can use the leftover strained almond pulp to make delicious energy balls (see below).

-Soak quinoa grains overnight (or for a few hours).
-Add a pinch of salt to taste and blend for a few minutes till a smooth batter.
-Or buy ready made quinoa flour and blend with water and salt to make an instant batter.
-Add a little ghee or coconut milk to a hot frying pan and fry pancake.
-Serve with sweet or savoury eg: homous, honey, apple jam.
-Wheat pancakes are also good (but too heavy to digest for some due to increasing insoluble gluten content).
-Instead try semolina pancakes using coarse semolina (one cup) & yoghurt (1/2 cup).
+Wheat flour pancakes made with milk and eggs can be heavy to digest. try these quick and light pancakes for a tasty breakfast or snack.
+They really taste like they have added egg.
+Soak 2 cups of quinoa grains overnight in just enough water to cover.
+Add a pinch of salt to taste and blend in a food blender for a few minutes until smooth.
+If you want instant pancake batter, you can use ready made quinoa flour instead and blend with water and a pinch of salt to make an instant batter.
+Add a little ghee or coconut oil to a hot frying pan, add a ladel of batter and fry pancake.
+These can be served with sweet or savoury.
+Suggested toppings include: houmous, avocado, honey, apple jam….whatever you fancy!
+You can also try semolina pancakes using coarse semolina (one cup) & yoghurt (1/2 cup).
 Blend with water, and a pinch of cinnamon and cook as above.
-Other alternative flours to wheat include buckwheat, spelt, mung dhal (light, digestible, tridoshic) and urad dhal (heavier to digest, fine for Pitta).
+Other alternative flours to wheat include buckwheat, spelt, and mung dhal flour- all of which can be used to make delicious pancakes.
+Have fun experimenting.

 A breakfast porridge that will keep you going till lunchtime- from Ayuseva clinic